MNRSkills/movieTMDB/README.md

 # POSTGRESQL SERVER

 - Connecting the api with a postgres database that will hold users info and bucket if you will of movies and shows they would like to list.

+# ROUTES

+- Login route with a my_fav_list route authenticating with JWT
+- Learning authentication and storing of the tokens in this process
+- Storing the Movie ID I will call the TMDB API with users login creds and have a list of their favorite movies with details of the steaming services.

+#